flydelabs/flyde/README.md

 ### Is this production ready?

 No. Not yet.
 Flyde hasn't been truly battle-tested other than some internal use-cases.
 However, if interest and usage grows there is absolutely no reason for Flyde to stay an experimental tool.
-If you're using Flyde for anything that received real traffic please let me know!
-I'd love to chat.
+If you're using Flyde for anything that is on production / has real traffic, please let me know!

 ### Does it replace normal coding?